 You’ll need a thermal base when kayaking to hold in your body heat and remove any moisture from your skin.
 This prevents you from becoming overly sweaty when paddling.

 Here, you need something that dries quickly while also keeping you comfortable.
 Rain parts work great if you are expecting significant wind or rain.

-If you are expecting significant rain or wind, you’ll need to wear a quality waterproof/breathable jacket – or ideally a dry suit.
+If you are expecting significant rain or wind, you’ll need to wear a quality waterproof/breathable jacket.
 Paddling jackets are also great as they keep water out through their neck and wrist fastenings.

 Neoprene booties work well in cold weather.
 You will also need to wear waterproof socks for added warmth and comfort.

 Hats: You’ll need to wear a beanie underneath your hat in cold weather.
 The beanie should fit snugly over your hat.

 Gloves: Paddling gloves provide protection from blisters and the elements.
 There are paddlers that prefer to wear pogies.
 Pogies can be fastened to the paddle thereby allowing you to grip your paddles directly while being protected from the elements.